-During the fourth quarter, we sold United Parcel Service (UPS) and our remaining position in Weyerhaeuser Company (WY).
+During the fourth quarter, we sold our position in United Parcel Service (UPS).
 UPS was added to the portfolio during a period in which the company was revamping its network while working to substantially refine its mix of business.
 Specifically, the company is having to change its mix of parcels carried in an effort to improve profitability, with a primary focus on reducing its business levels with Amazon.
 The process of trading volume for price and profitability requires shrinking the network's size and spending heavily on automation projects.
 Unfortunately, this process to fundamentally restructure its core domestic parcel delivery business has taken longer and proven to be more expensive than expected.
 Our decision to sell was driven, in large part, by this slower and more costly transformation.